DevNambi/blog-drafts/uw - 20 - time to graduate.md

 *"Always work on the thing with the highest leverage" - Aaron Swartz* (FIX_QUOTE)

-Student debt is one of the big stories of our time.
-There are several broad discussions happening now:

-* Recognize that the very idea of student debt is repugnant, both morally and pragmatically.
-* Add more money, usually in the form of additional state/federal funding.
-However, I don't know of any examples of when doing so made tuition or student debt *decrease*.
-(LINKS)
-* Privatize higher education, letting 'the market' solve the problem.
-Unfortunately, this has been tried with for-profit colleges, with terrifyingly bad results.
-Students see an inferior academic experience, learn less, have fewer career opportunities and higher debt loads.
-(ADD LINKS).
-* Trust to MOOCs and online learning, which scale far better than traditional, in-person education.
-Funny, though, the results aren't very impressive yet (LINK).
-I wonder what about the in-person, doesn't-scale part of education that is hard/impossible to duplicate on a computer.
-(ADD LINKS)

-I have no particular preference or aversion to any of these on principle, but they darn well better **make the situation better**.

-## And Now for Something Completely Different

 I wonder if public universities can be [made more efficient](https://www.insidehighered.com/news/2014/08/20/consultants-best-case-scenarios-rarely-reality).
 Can a university reduce the time to graduate for its students?
-Can it reduce the price of tuition by better allocating existing resources?
+Can it reduce the total price of a degree by better allocating existing resources?

 **It's About Time**